-Leo’s exegesis of these important verses of St. Matthew’s Gospel is one of the most important patristic commentaries on the Beatitudes.
-Leo makes clear that it is not economic poverty that is blessed, but that poverty of spirit called humility expressed in generosity to others and detachment from the riches of this world.
+Leo the Great, comments on the first of the Beatitudes “blessed are the poor in spirit.”
+He makes clear that it is not economic poverty that is blessed, but that poverty of spirit called humility expressed in generosity to others and detachment from the riches of this world.

 There is no doubt that the poor find it easier than the rich to receive the blessing of humility; for gentleness goes with poverty just as pride more commonly goes with riches.
 Nevertheless, very many rich people find that their wealth does not swell them up with pride: rather, they do good and benevolent things with it.
 For these people the greatest treasure is what they spend in relieving the distress and hardship of others.

 Humility & Generosity

 In the virtue of humility men of every kind and every standing meet together, because though they differ in their means they share a common purpose.
 Their inequality of wealth makes no difference if they are equal in spiritual blessings.